Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Dungog has 454 active public transport stops, consisting of both train and bus services.
-These stops are served by 47 different routes that together facilitate 1,280 weekly passenger trips.
-The average distance from residents to the nearest stop is 282 meters, indicating good accessibility.
+Dungog has 454 active public transport stops, offering a mix of train and bus services.
+These are covered by 47 different routes, providing a total of 1,280 weekly passenger trips.
+The accessibility of these services is rated as good, with residents typically living around 282 meters from the nearest stop.

-On average, there are 182 trips per day across all routes, translating to approximately 2 weekly trips per stop.
+On average, there are 182 trips per day across all routes, which works out to approximately two weekly trips per individual stop.

 Frequently Asked Questions - Transport